-External Review Decision.
-As required by state regulations, the review agency will consider all aspects of the case and send a written response of the outcome.
-They will send the response to you (or your authorized representative) and to Blue Cross and Blue Shield within 60 working days of the request.
-If the agency determines additional time is needed to fully and fairly evaluate the request, the agency will notify you and Blue Cross and Blue Shield of the extended review period.

-In the case of an expedited review, you will be notified of their decision within five working days.
-This five-day period starts when the external review agency is assigned to your case.
+External Review Decisions and Notice.
+The review agency will consider all aspects of the case and send a written response of the outcome.
+They will send the response to you (or your authorized representative) and to Blue Cross and Blue Shield within 60 calendar days of receiving the referral from the Office of Patient Protection.
+In the case of an expedited review, you will be notified of their decision within four working days of receiving the referral from the Office of Patient Protection.